XjSv/Diablo-3-API-PHP/README.md

 # Diablo 3 API PHP
 ================

-Diablo 3 Web API PHP Bridge (Beta)
+Diablo 3 Web API PHP Bridge

 This is ment to be very simple, easy to use and easy to repurpose for any other reason.